jaymarf/vscs-in-codespaces/README.md

 > _Please file an issue with the `dogfooding: vscs` tag in `microsoft/vssaas-planning` and tag [Aaron Paskin](https://github.com/anpaskin) and [Josh Spicer](https://github.com/joshspicer) with any issues._

 ## One-time setup
-1. If you do not have write-access to the `vsls-contrib/vscs-in-codespaces` repo, go ahead and fork it now
+1. If you do not have write-access to the `vsls-contrib/vscs-in-codespaces` repo, request it.
+Forking is an option, but you'd need to update your fork when changes are made in this branch.
 1. Go to https://dev.azure.com/devdiv/_usersSettings/tokens and generate a Personal Access Token that will be used to clone the repo where the Codespaces extension lives
 1. Click `New Token` and select the following settings:
     * `Organization: All accessible organizations`